How I did it... if you wonder

 A big part of the process was troubleshooting shadows, since Maya’s default settings weren’t giving me the right look at the angle I needed.
 I also had to figure out how to hide the area lights that were showing up in the playblast.
 Once the lighting was sorted out, I brought the characters into the scene, placed them in their spots, and set up the camera for the final layout

-For facial polish, I started by defining the holds—mainly for the eyebrows and eyes.
-From there, I animated the broader movements, then refined both the inner and outer brows.
-For the eyes, I added slight socket shifts to introduce asymmetry, especially when paired with the mouth shapes.
-I also placed blinks during head turns or wide eye darts, and used eye darts themselves to show personality and internal thought.
+For facial polish, I first defined the holds for the eyebrows and eyes, then refined broader movements—adjusting inner and outer brows and adding slight eye‑socket shifts for asymmetry.
+I placed blinks on head turns or wide eye darts and used the darts themselves to show their personality and inner thoughts.

 Creature